Fuling, Chongqing: Geography

 Fuling District is located on the southeastern edge of the Sichuan Basin, between latitude 29°21' to 30°01' north, and longitude 106°56' to 107°43' east, covering an area of 2941.46 km2.
 The easternmost point is Baijibao (白鸡堡) in the town of Jiaoshi, the westernmost point is Dachayuan (大茶园) in the town of Zengfu, the southernmost point is Jinjiadian (金家店) in the town of Tongle, and the northernmost point is Hongqiangyuan (红墙院).
 Fuling District spans 74.5 km from west to east, and 70.8 km from north to south.
 Fuling City is located at the confluence of the Wu River and the Yangtze, in the heart of the Three Gorges Reservoir Region.

 Located in the central part of Chongqing, Fuling District is bordered by Fengdu County to the east, Wulong District and Nanchuan District to the south, Banan District to the west, and Changshou District and Dianjiang County to the north.

 Climate

 Fuling District has a monsoon-influenced humid subtropical climate (Köppen Cwa), with four distinct seasons and ample rainfall: winters are short, mild, and comparatively dry, while summers are long, hot, and humid.
-Monthly daily average temperatures range from 7.5 °C in January to 28.4 °C in August, while the annual mean is 18.2 °C. The diurnal temperature variation is 6.6 C-change and is especially small during winter.
+Monthly daily average temperatures range from 7.5 °C in January to 28.4 °C in July, while the annual mean is 18.2 °C. The diurnal temperature variation is 6.6 C-change and is especially small during winter.
 Around 87% of the annual precipitation falls from April to October.

 Demographics

 Fuling District has a population of 1,115,016, according to the 2020 Chinese Census.
 This represents a 4.53% increase from the 1,066,714 recorded in the 2010 Chinese Census.
+As of 2022, the population of Fuling District was reported to be 1,115,200, with a slight decrease of about 816 people compared to 2020.

 As of 2020, 71.85% of the district's population is urbanized, up from 55.80% in 2010.